RAIK283H/pathfinding-code-cdelzell/EXPLANATION.md

 ~also included the extra 25 node graph~

-~Included A-Start functionality to the Dijkstra function~
+~Included A-Start functionality to the Dijkstra function for extra credit~